wp-plugins/wp-simple-firewall/readme.txt

 Protects your WordPress site in 2 main ways:

 1. A simple, easily configured Firewall.
-1. WordPress 2-Factor Authentication Login.
+1. WordPress Login Protection against Bots and Brute Force Attacks.

 = Firewall =

+The WordPress Simple Firewall is built to be easy to use by anyone, reliable and overall... very simple to use.

 The firewall is based on functionality provided by the [WordPress Firewall 2 plugin](http://wordpress.org/plugins/wordpress-firewall-2/).

-The WordPress Simple Firewall is built to be easy to use by anyone, reliable and overall... simple.

 It adds extra features over WordPress Firewall 2, including: